-Participants registered for weekly courses à la carte or for CAS or DAS programmes, will have access to the course syllabi and readings through the online course management system of World Trade Institute.
+Participants registered for weekly courses à la carte or for CAS or DAS programmes will have access to the course syllabi and readings through the WTI online course management system.

 Students need to apply for a visa at the Swiss embassy or consulate in their home country.
 The visa application process should be started as early as possible, as it can take several weeks for the Swiss immigration office to correspond with its Swiss embassies abroad.
 Citizens from EU and EEA countries do not require a visa.

 We accept applicants who have completed an undergraduate degree in law, economics, finance, commerce, international relations, or political science, or in an unrelated field when supplemented by relevant working experience.
 Participants are expected to have a strong command of written and spoken English and should be ready to read a large amount of material in English both prior to and during the courses.
 Students whose first language is not English are required to provide TOEFL or EELTS test results (see MILE Admission).
 Exceptions may be granted on further examination, particularly where students have obtained their previous degree from a programme conducted entirely in English.